Skip to content

 Statement of Intent

-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across the curriculum.
-High-quality teaching is at the heart of our approach and has proven to have the most impact on closing the disadvantaged attainment gap.
-Our strategy of improving outcomes and providing more opportunities for disadvantaged pupils is integral to our whole school development plan alongside wider plans for targeted support through the national tutoring programme.
-To ensure they are effective, we will:
+Our intention is that all pupils, irrespective of background or the challenges they face, make strong progress and achieve high attainment across the curriculum.
+High-quality teaching remains at the heart of our approach and is the most effective way of closing attainment gaps for disadvantaged pupils.

-• Ensure disadvantaged pupils are challenged in the work that they’re set for.
+• Ensure disadvantaged pupils are consistently challenged in their learning.

 Challenges